charlenelawdes/sturgeon-docker/README.md

 3. (optional) Build the Docker image by running the following command from the root of the repository:

     ```
-    docker build -f docker/Dockerfile -t <tool>-docker-cwl .
+    docker build -f docker/Dockerfile -t sturgeon-docker-cwl .
     ```
     OR pull from the built container.
     ```
-    docker pull ghcr.io/bwbioinfo/<tool>-docker-cwl:latest
+    docker pull ghcr.io/bwbioinfo/sturgeon-docker-cwl:latest
     ```
    Note: this is only needed if you wish to access the container commands directly via docker.
 4. Run the CWL tool by running the following command from the root of the repository:

     ```
-    cwl-runner <tool>-tool.cwl <tool>-inputs.yml
+    cwl-runner sturgeon-tool.cwl sturgeon-inputs.yml
     ```
     OR
     ```
-    cwl-runner --singularity <tool>-tool.cwl <tool>-inputs.yml
+    cwl-runner --singularity sturgeon-tool.cwl sturgeon-inputs.yml
     ```

-   This will run the <tool> software on the input sequence specified in the `<tool>-inputs.yml` file.
+   This will run the sturgeon software on the input sequence specified in the `sturgeon-inputs.yml` file.

 ## Usage

 To use the tool, you will need to create a YAML file specifying the input sequence and any other parameters you wish to specify.
 An example YAML file is provided in the `example` directory of this repository.

-The `<tool>-tool.cwl` file is the main workflow file that describes the steps of the <tool> analysis.
-The `<tool>-inputs.yml` file is an example input file that specifies the input and any other options you wish to specify.
-The `<tool>-tool.cwl` file includes the docker specification.
+The `sturgeon-tool.cwl` file is the main workflow file that describes the steps of the sturgeon analysis.
+The `sturgeon-inputs.yml` file is an example input file that specifies the input and any other options you wish to specify.
+The `sturgeon-tool.cwl` file includes the docker specification.
 You can also use [Singularity](https://sylabs.io/singularity/) via the cwl-runner option `--singularity`

 The output of the analysis will be written to a directory named `output` in the current working directory.